Supergirl in other media: Supergirl (1984)

-Superman III

 Supergirl was originally planned to appear in Superman III, in a treatment written by Ilya Salkind.
 In a departure from the comic source material, Supergirl was to be the surrogate daughter of Brainiac (who later is possessively in love with her) and later falls in love with Superman, who was to be planned to be portrayed as her lover instead of cousin.

-Movie 43

-Kristen Bell parodies Supergirl in a comedy segment of Movie 43.

 DC Extended Universe

-A reference of Kara Zor-El is seen in Man of Steel where Clark sees an empty space pod open in the Fortress of Solitude.

 In 2018, a film centered around Kara Zor-El / Supergirl was in development with Oren Uziel penning the script.
 The studio intended to hire a female director, with Reed Morano—who has expressed interest in the project—being its top choice.
 Filming was expected to start production in early 2020, but the project was later abandoned.

+The Flash (2023)

 In the 2023 film The Flash, Sasha Calle portrayed the Kara Zor-El version of Supergirl in the Flashpoint timeline.
 In the reality where Barry Allen's mother Nora was not murdered, Kara Zor-El was sent from Krypton to look after her baby cousin Kal-El.
 However, General Zod intervened and Kal's ship never made it to Earth, while Kara was held captive in Siberia after arriving.
 Intending to find Clark, Barry rescues a depowered Kara instead.
-Exposed to yellow sunlight, she gains her superhuman abilities and allies with Barry, her world's Barry Allen and Batman in the battle against Zod, who plans to terraform Earth.
+Exposed to yellow sunlight, she gains superpowers and allies with Barry, her world's Barry Allen, and Batman in the battle against Zod, who plans to xenoform Earth.

-Zod then reveals that the Kryptonian Growth Codex was placed in her DNA instead of Kal-El's, who possibly died in space.
+Zod then reveals that the Kryptonian Growth Codex was placed in her DNA instead of Kal-El's, who died in space.
 Supergirl battles Zod and is ultimately killed by him.
 The original ending had Kara surviving to the new timeline, which was changed following the merger of WB and Discovery, as well as James Gunn and Peter Safran taking over and rebooting the franchise.
 Kara's costume and looks are based on Lara Lane-Kent, from the Injustice universe.
 The version portrayed by Helen Slater also appeared in the film.